 Frequently Asked Questions

-Can inmates communicate via mail and phone?
+Can inmates receive mail and make phone calls?

-What rehabilitation programs are available at Kansas Jail?
+What rehabilitation programs are available?